 “You okay?” she’d asked one time when she saw me covered in so much makeup, I looked like that Nigerian bride who broke the internet.

 “Yes I am.”
-I then asked a question about the boyfriend and the party because my friend was very egocentric and sometimes when she hugged or kissed you, she’d be looking elsewhere.
+I then asked a question about the boyfriend and the party.
+My friend was very egocentric and sometimes when she hugged or kissed you, she’d be looking elsewhere.
 If she asked you how you were, she never listened to your answer.
 If you asked about her, she’d give you a detailed account of everything from dreams to how many tampons she used on her last period.
 Whenever I wanted to avoid talking about me, I’d simply ask her an obscure question about anything in her life, and I’d soon be forgotten.
 At that point anyway I’d decided to cut everyone out of my life.
 If I died in my sleep the local council would deal with my body.
 My few friends would be pissed off, but I wouldn’t be there to answer any questions.
 This friend would probably curse at my grave but still I wouldn’t answer – I’d be probably sipping sweet wine with mum and Jesus and blessing her.

 It goes without saying that my self-directed isolation didn’t go down well, and since I wasn’t available to anyone, most people gave up and stopped contacting me.
 One of my other fiends left an open-ended message ‘I pray you are well…. you know where I am if you need me.’
 My friend’s message was insane… ‘girl, you better stay where you are coz when I see you next, I’ll be despatching you to meet your maker!!
 Why the fucking silence?’
 Then I never heard from her for months.
 In that time, I was diagnosed with lupus.
 The doctors assured me it was not fatal and while the are no known cures, symptoms can be controlled.
 The worst part was that my symptoms would mimic other illnesses making it harder to treat.
 All I heard was … not fatal…. can control symptoms… and I knew I would be ok.